tevuore/dax64/README.md

 First you need to download dependencies with `dart pub get`.

-Then you need to download opcodes using `dart run bin/download_opcodes.dart`.

-First you need to generate model classes from json, run `dart run json_to_model .`

-The json_to_model uses flutter foundation package which is not available in plain Dart.
-Replace flutter foundation import with meta package in generated files.

 Finally if you prefer binary you can compile it `dart compile exe bin/dax64.dart` but using `dart run` works fine.